Sungai Batu: Controversy surrounding date

+USM Archaeological Research director Stephen Chia says while there are endorsement on the 788 BC narrative by five ancient civilisation experts in 2016, "the endorsement does not come from archaeologists and specialists in this region.
+Normally, endorsements must come in the form of publication in peer-reviewed journals verified by experts in the same field who are familiar with Lembah Bujang and South East Asian history and civilisations".

 Economic based civilization

 The early civilization of Sungai Batu was known as a place for smelting iron and wrought iron was used as merchandise.
 The iron smelting industry is also supported by a network of ports for export purposes within and outside the peninsula.
-With the discovery of iron smelting furnaces and tuyere, this proved that during the early civilization of Sungai Batu became the focus place for iron trade from other civilizations around the world.
+The discovery of iron smelting furnaces and tuyere suggest that Sungai Batu became a focal point of the global iron trade.
 Around the excavation area there is also a dumping of iron ore and tuyere.
-The forged irons were exported to the Western and Eastern worlds via ancient waterways using merchant ships.
+The forged iron was exported to the Western and Eastern worlds via ancient waterways using merchant ships.

-The main use of forged iron is to the manufacture weapons because of their good quality.
-The quality of iron exported from the early civilization of Sungai Batu is self-recognized by Al-Biruni when he mentions the sword of Qala (Kalah) where the original place of the iron used.